hotwolf/CaseBuilderLib/README.md

       ![Step 1.1b](Examples/Gauge/howto_step1_1b.jpg)

 2. **Model Stage**
-   1. Design a model the parts of your case content as children of the **`CaseBuilder()`** module.
+   1. Design a model of the parts of your case content as children of the **`CaseBuilder()`** module.
       Construct each part of the content using primitive shapes.
       Complex shapes will be wrapped in a hull.